 - In late 2019, Costco disclosed progress in eliminating bisphenol A (BPA) and bisphenol S (BPS) in register receipt tape in all U.S. and Canadian stores, and is working to complete this transition at gas station pumps.
 It is unclear whether this effort applies to all bisphenols.

 Recommendations for Costco

-Opportunities for improvement: Costco can continue to make progress by fully disclosing its beyond restricted substance lists (BRSLs) by product category, expanding its restrictions on textiles chemicals to eliminate any per- and polyfluoroalkyl substances (PFAS), and setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern (CHCs) that may be present in the products it sells, such as flame retardants, phthalates, and PFAS, as well as any phthalates that may be in food and food contact materials in its supply chain.
-Costco should become a signatory to the Chemical Footprint Project and pilot it with key private label suppliers.
+- Costco can continue to make progress by fully disclosing its beyond restricted substance lists (BRSLs) by product category, expanding its restrictions on textiles chemicals to eliminate all per- and polyfluoroalkyl substances (PFAS) and toxic flame retardants, and setting public quantifiable goals with clear timelines for reducing and eliminating CHCs that may be present in the products it sells, such as flame retardants, phthalates, and PFAS, as well as for reducing and eliminating plastics of environmental health concern (PEHCs).

 Policy:Adopted a retailer safer chemicals policy

 Oversight: Established management responsibilities and incentives